MOROCCO ADOPTIONS

 ● Adoptive parents must be legally married.

-● Unfortunately, Morocco does not permit same sex applicants to adopt at this time.
+● Unfortunately, Morocco does not permit same gender applicants to adopt at this time.

 ● There is no limit to how many children the adoptive parents can have in the home.